Arched harp

-Bhuddists were involved with the spread of the arched harp in Asia.
+Buddhists were involved with the spread of the arched harp in Asia.
 Artwork depicting the arched harp that survived in China, Malaysia, Indonesia, Burma, and Cambodia comes from Buddhist communities.
-The harp disappeared in India when Hinduism displaced Buddhism.
+The harp disappeared in India about the time when Hinduism displaced Buddhism.
 The Buddhists took the harp north from India along the silk road to China, where it was painted in the Mogao Caves and Yulin Grottos.
 Additionally, Buddhist Burma sent two types of harp to Chinese court to perform, including the phoenix-headed harp.
-The latter became prominent in China as the Phoenix-headed konghou.
+The latter became known in China as the Phoenix-headed konghou.

 Portable bowed harps may have made their way from Egypt up the Nile to East Africa and, branching off from this route, also to Central and West Africa.

 Alternative, the arched harp may have entered Sub-Saharan Africa from Indonesia, during trade in the Middle Ages.

 Description

 Classification

-The harp is a compsite chordophone.
+The harp is a composite chordophone.
 It has string-carrying neck permanently attached to a resonator body that receives the vibrations of the strings and emits them as sound.
 Its strings are stretched between the neck and the body.
 What distinguishes it from lutes is that the plane of its strings is not parallel to the sound-emitting surface of the instrument's body, but perpendicular to it.
 The body and neck form an arch in arched harps, or two sides of a triangle in angular harps.
 If the triangle is completed, with a third side joining the body and neck, it is a frame harp.
 Harps without the third side are open harps.

 Structure

 The body of the bowed harp is resonator.
 Its shape is varied, and it can have the shape of a spade, spoon or ladle, boat or box, among others.
 A leather soundboard is stretched on its open surface facing the direction of the strings, and a string-holding rod usually runs along its center line, to which the strings are tied.
 Their other end is connected to the neck via a tuning device - which can be a special loop, rotating leather ring or tuning peg.
 The defining characteristic of the bowed harp is that its neck starts more or less in the direction of the longitudinal axis of the body, and then curves.

 Bow harps have relatively few strings, usually fewer than 10, compared to angular harps, which usually have 15 to 25 strings.
-Historically, strings were made of sinew.
-Other materials have included gut, plant fiber, braided hemp, cotton cord, silk, nylon, and wire.
+Historically, strings were made of sinew (animal tendons).
+Other materials have included gut (animal intestines), plant fiber, braided hemp, cotton cord, silk, nylon, and wire.